Can I Sue a Nursing Home for Neglect?

 Types of Nursing Home Neglect

 There are several types of nursing home neglect.
-Taking legal action for any of these types may be possible if your loved one was severely harmed.
+Taking legal action may be possible if your loved one was harmed.

 Medical Neglect

-This occurs when nursing home staff fail to help residents manage their medical needs, such as not giving residents medications on time, leaving bedsores untreated, or failing to call 911 in an emergency.
-Some cases of medical neglect may be considered medical malpractice.
+This occurs when nursing home staff fail to help residents manage their medical needs, like not giving residents medications on time, leaving bedsores untreated, or failing to call 911 in an emergency.
+Some cases of medical neglect may be considered nursing home medical malpractice.

 Neglect of Basic Needs